PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: The Methodology

 In practice, the embedded dimension $d$ is determined by the spectral gap of the eigenvalue ratio of the transition matrix $\textbf{M}$, assuming that the first $d$ leading eigenvalues are adequate to provide a good approximation of the diffusion distance between all pairs of points.
 The resulting DMs embedding is constructed from the retained eigenpairs $\{\lambda_i, \mathbf{u}_i\}_{i=1}^d$.
 The restriction operator (encoder) $\varPhi$, evaluated on a data point $\mathbf{x}_m$, is

 For new, unseen points, we employ the Nyström method \cite{nystrom1929uber,coifman2006geometric,chiavazzo2014reduced,evangelou2022double,Patsatzis_2023}.

-\paragraph{Decoding with k-nearest neighbors} Here, for the k-NN approach for the solution for the pre-image problem \cite{chin2024enabling}, we will demonstrate the following proposition. \begin{prop} Let the assumptions for the data matrix $\mathbf{X}$ in Proposition~\ref{prop1} hold, i.e., columns $\mathbf{x}_k \in \mathbb{R}^N$ are normalized to sum to 1.
-Then the solution of the pre-image problem using the k-NN algorithm with convex interpolation preserves the total mass. \end{prop}
+\paragraph{Decoding with $k$-NN} Here, for the $k$-NN approach for the solution for the pre-image problem \cite{chin2024enabling}, we prove the following proposition. \begin{prop} Let the assumptions for the data matrix $\mathbf{X}$ in Proposition~\ref{prop1} hold, i.e., columns $\mathbf{x}_k \in \mathbb{R}^N$ are normalized to sum to 1.
+Then the solution of the pre-image problem using the k-NN algorithm with convex interpolation preserves both the total mass and positivity of the reconstructed state. \end{prop}

 \begin{proof} Construct the lifting operator (decoder) $\mathcal{L}$ using k-NN as (see in \cite{chin2024enabling}):

 where $\mathbf{x}_{S(k)} \in \mathbf{X}$ are the nearest neighbors in the high-dimensional space corresponding to $\mathbf{y}^*$ in latent space.
 The convex weights $b_k$ satisfy $\sum_{k=1}^K b_k = 1$ and $b_k \in [0,1]$.